siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 007 Maxwell is Minimal.md

 \mathbf{S}=\frac{1}{\mu_0}\,\mathbf{E}\times\mathbf{B}.
 $$

-Maxwell theory appears here as the minimal two-field closure of source-free rotational transport.
+Maxwell theory appears here as the minimal two-aspect closure of source-free rotational transport.

 Minimal does not mean unique.
 It means the weakest local closure that actually